AvaloniaUI/avalonia-docs/docs/concepts/services/insets-manager.md

 :::

 :::note
-Starting with Avalonia 11.1, any Avalonia app will automatically adjsut its root view accordingly to the inset values.
+Starting with Avalonia 11.1, any Avalonia app will automatically adjust its root view accordingly to the inset values.
 This behavior can be disabled by setting `TopLevel.AutoSafeAreaPadding="False"` attached property value on the root view.
 :::

 ## Properties